openssl/tools/HOWTO-make-a-release.md

 The manual for that script is found in `$TOOLS/release-tools/MKRELEASE.md`

-## Update the newsflash locally
+## Update the release data locally

 *The changes in this section should be made in your clone of the release data repo*

-Update the release-data/newsflash.txt file.
+Update the newsflash.txt file.
 This normally is one or two lines.
 Just copy and paste existing announcements making minor changes for the date and version number as necessary.
 If there is an advisory then ensure you include a link to it.

 *Do* send the commits to the reviewer and await their approval.